Snakes can be great pets too!

 Even though it may be tempting to put the terrarium together as quickly as possible, you must take care that the habitat is properly constructed to ensure your pet’s safety.

 First, begin by unboxing and cleaning the terrarium.
 You may think cleaning isn’t necessary, but boxes contain dust particles that could harm your snake’s skin.
 Wash out the terrarium and dry with a clean cloth.
-Allow it to dry before the next step.
+Allow it to dry completely before the next step.

 Next, prepare the substrate liner.
 Simply measure your tank and cut the appropriate size of liner.
 Zilla offers a substrate liner that is easy to cut and will not irritate a snake’s skin.